jcc117/OcarinaProgrammingLanguage/README.md

 	Research into the Python interpeter
 	Planning of the Ocarina Standard Library
 	Handling function literals in symbol table
+	Handling changes of scope within a method(loops, blocks, if statements, etc)

 # Recently Accomplished
 	Added static variables, functions, and classes